modular-magician/terraform-provider-google-beta/website/docs/r/lustre_instance.html.markdown

   The placement policy name for the instance in the format of projects/{project}/locations/{location}/resourcePolicies/{resource_policy}

+* `target_version` -
+  (Optional)
+  The version to upgrade this instance to.
+Set this to the value reported in `availableVersion`, or to `latest` to move to the newest version available at the time of the upgrade.
+  This field cannot be set when the instance is created; new instances are always provisioned from the current release.
+It also cannot be changed in the same operation as `capacityGib` or `maintenancePolicy`, and the instance must be ACTIVE and outside of the hour preceding a scheduled maintenance window.
+  The API clears this field once the upgrade finishes, so it always reads back as empty on an idle instance.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.